m15a/flake-fennel-tools/README.md

   ...
 ```

-or in shell (below is a Bash example):
+or in console shell (below is a Bash example):

 ```bash
 export FENNEL_PATH="$(dirname $(which faith))/?"
 ```

-For more information, take a look at the [Faith's repository][4].
+For more information, take a look at [Faith's repository][2].

 ### Fennel Format